proximax-storage/xpx-chain-devportal-docs/docs/guides/aggregate-transaction/creating-an-escrow-with-aggregate-bonded-transaction.md

 1. Create two [transfer transactions](../../built-in-features/transfer-transaction.md):

-A. From Alice to the ticket distributor sending 100 `xpx`.
+A. From Alice to the ticket distributor sending 100 `XPX`.
 B. From the ticket distributor to Alice sending 1 `7cdf3b117a3c40cc`.

 <div class=info>